 Games will be officiated by a Play Mile High trained social Kickball referee.
 All of our referees are trained to call a fair and fun game of kickball.
 They are the final word on all game call decisions.

-Play Mile High reserves the right to suspend any player at any time for unsportsmanlike conduct, violation of any rules, for failure to pay appropriate dues or for being a general pain in the ass, without any refund what so ever.
+Play Mile High reserves the right to suspend any player at any time for unsportsmanlike conduct, violation of any rules, for failure to pay appropriate dues or for being a general pain in the ass, without any refund whatsoever.

 If a game is called due to weather and less then 4 complete innings have been played, the game is canceled and will be rescheduled (and replayed starting at 0-0, top of the 1st).
 If more than 4 full innings have been played, the final score will be the score at the end of the last complete full inning.

 Games CAN end in a tie (it happens).
 After the completion of six innings, if the score is tied then the game is over and will be entered into the records as a tie.
+A tie can be broken in flip cup if and only if both teams agree at the field.

 In the playoffs, if a game is tied following the completion of six innings, we will play extra innings.
 After two extra innings, if the game is still tied each team will remove one player from the field.
 If teams are tied following four extra innings, teams will remove an additional two players.
 Teams will then remove a person following each extra inning until there are the minimum players on the field.